 ABOUT | LILY COLLISON

-Spastic diplegia is one of six main subtypes of CP, all of which differ in levels of severity, prognosis, and management plans.
-Spastic diplegia is also one of the most common CP subtypes, affecting an estimated six million people worldwide.
+The form of CP that Tommy has is spastic diplegia, also termed bilateral cerebral palsy.
+In the early days, I struggled to understand the condition and that affected my confidence in helping Tommy.
+Spastic diplegia is one of six main subtypes of CP, all of which differ in severity, prognosis, and management plans.
+Spastic diplegia is also one of the most common subtypes of CP, affecting an estimated six million people worldwide.
 Good books on CP exist, but they tend to cover all subtypes together.
-It’s like a book treating all cancers as one.
+It’s like having a book treating all cancers as one.
 If I have throat cancer, I only want to learn about throat cancer.
 If I have spastic diplegia, I only want to learn about spastic diplegia.

 Since a book on spastic diplegia did not exist when Tommy was diagnosed and still did not exist today, I wrote Spastic Diplegia–Bilateral Cerebral Palsy in conjunction with senior medical staff at Gillette Children’s Specialty Healthcare.
 My hope is that its existence will help other families searching for that much-needed information.
 In addition to families, healthcare professionals, educators, and students will also benefit from reading it.
 All proceeds from the book are going to CP research.

 But once a book is published, that is not the end of the story.
 Letting people know of its existence is the next challenge.
 Anything you can do to help us spread the word is greatly appreciated.
 Thank you in advance!